 If you’re not sure which label to target, have a look at who your main influences are signed to.
 That’s always a great place to start.

 It’s still possible to have a successful career as an artist by working with an indie label, or even without a label.
-There are a number of DIY artists out there who are changing their scenes and succeeding for all their hard work without outside help.
-Chance the Rapper is infamously known for being an independent artist, as is Lady Leshurr from Birmingham.
+There are a number of DIY artists out there who are succeeding without outside help.
+Chance the Rapper is infamously known for being an independent artist, as is Lady Leshurr.

-Each side has its pros and cons; majors take away most of the business and legal responsibilities for the artist.
-Indie means more work but gives you more freedom and can sometimes be more profitable for the artist.
+Each side has its pros and cons.
+Majors take away most of the business and legal responsibilities for the artist.
+This therefore means that being independent requires more work, but gives you more freedom and can sometimes be more profitable for the artist.
 It’s worth evaluating both sides to establish which avenue is best for you.